 Listening to music and singing is part of our every day.
 A special musician comes to our classroom once per week.
 Mr. Anderson’s music workshops invite the children to enjoy singing, finger plays, musical games and trying instruments.
 The children are introduced to the basic elements of music such as beat, rhythm, dynamics, tempo and pitch.
 A main goal is to develop the lifelong appreciation of music.

 The children enjoy craft activities related to our weekly theme topics.
 We have a designated play time every morning and every afternoon.
 During play time the children enjoy our private outdoor fenced playground.
 If the weather does not permit outdoor play, we play indoors with toys such as blocks, puzzles, Legos or colouring.

 After School Activities - Examples: Exercise and Music

 We offer optional lessons after 3:30pm for an extra fee.
 All parents are informed of these after school activities at the start of the school year in September, and kept updated throughout the year.

 We have approximately one special event per month.
 Our special event can be a special visitor such as a Police Officer or a Scientist.
 Our special event can be a trip to the farm (parents are welcome), or other educational location.
 We present a Holiday Concert in December and a Spring Concert in May/June.
 We invite all parents and family to attend.

 Our school year runs from the beginning of September to near the end of June.
 We run a

-summer camp for July and most of August.
+summer camp for July.

 We also incorporate an indoor and outdoor playtime to our day.